planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 On the other hand, if tiles are too big the advantage of tiling is lost.
 A tile size of approximately 0.5-1GB is a reasonable solution for optimum file management and reducing the total number of tiles required.

 Creating a tiled scheme with several files does not make the inner tiles redundant.
-Inner tiling supports the creation of larger tile files, which eventually will increase performance.
+Inner tiling supports the creation of larger tile files, which eventually will increase performance, so inner tiling should be used also when using a tiled scheme of files.

 .. todo:: a diagram here would be useful.
 I also think we need clarification on inner and outer tiling - it's not clear.